 The portion of the research on Gift Acknowledgements we will be highlighting here centered on analysis of testing performed by Planned Parenthood.
 The essence of the analysis was based upon the simple premise of the following question:

-Does sending a thank you letter out prior to the appeal letter improve results?
+Will sending a thank you letter out prior to your next direct mail appeal letter improve results?

 The short and quick answer is YES!
 Now let’s explore the how and how much.